MauroDataMapper/docs/docs/about/introduction.md

 developed for the description of data in clinical research, but it is equally applicable in other settings.

-All of these assets can be described as linked, versioned [Data Models](../glossary/data-model/data-model.md).
+Data and software artefacts can be described as linked, versioned [Data Models](../glossary/data-model/data-model.md).
 The links let us re-use and relate data definitions, recording and reasoning about semantic interoperability.
 The versioning lets us keep track of changes in design, in implementation, or in understanding.